Luís Paixão Martins

-Luís Filipe Paixão Martins (born 1 January 1954, Lisbon, Portugal) is a Portuguese communication and public relations consultant.
-He founded LPM Comunicação, the first communication consultancy firm in Portugal and current leader in the sector, and created the NewsMuseum.
+Luís Paixão Martins (born 1 January 1954) is a Portuguese public relations professional and writer who was formerly a journalist and a communications and public relations consultant.
+He founded LPM Comunicação, the first communication consultancy firm in Portugal which became a leader in the sector, and created the NewsMuseum.

-Professional activity
+Early life

 Luís Paixão Martins became interested in radio while a student at Liceu Camões in Lisbon.
-He entered the school’s radio - ERE (Equipa Radiofónica de Emissão) - in 1967.
+He entered the school’s radio - ERE (Equipa Radiofónica de Emissão).

+Career

+In 1967.
 In 1971 he started his professional activity as a broadcaster on Radio Renascença.
 It was there that he became a professional as a radio presenter.